-In addition, the Management Company's ESG analysis evaluates the impact from greenhouse gases and continuously analyses the corresponding management processes.
+The Management Company's ESG analysis evaluates the impact from greenhouse gases and continuously analyses the corresponding management processes.
 This ensures that investments are preferentially made in companies that employ production processes and business models that generate lower greenhouse gas emissions than peers within the sector.